azurepocmain/aoai/enrichment/introduction.md

 <p></p>

 **For more information or even to have this conecpt demoed live.
-Please feel free to conact your local CSA (Cloud Solution Architect)**
+Please feel free to conact your local CSA (Cloud Solution Architect).**
-For the full instructions and code stack, please see the above repo folders.
+For the full instructions and code stack, please see the abbreviations_full_poc.ipynb file.